Unstructured-IO/unstructured/docs/source/apis/aws_marketplace.rst

 3. **Create Subnets**:

-   - After creating the VPC, click on “Subnets” in the left navigation pane.
+   - After creating the VPC, click “Subnets” in the left navigation pane.
    - Click “Create subnet” and select the VPC you just created from the dropdown menu.
    - For the first public subnet:

      - Enter a ``Name tag``.
      - Select an ``Availability Zone``.
+     - Specify the IPv4 CIDR block (e.g., 10.0.0.0/16).
-     - Specify the IPv4 CIDR block (e.g., 10.0.1.0/24).
+     - Specify the IPv4 subnet CIDR block (e.g., 10.0.1.0/24).
+     - You may the Tags settings as default.
      - Click ``Add new subnet``.
    - Repeat the process for the second public subnet with a different Availability Zone and CIDR block (e.g., 10.0.2.0/24).